Help for Sexual Misconduct & Sexual Assault

 Reporting Sexual Misconduct

-Anyone can report incidents of sexual misconduct to the University by contacting SUPD at 512-863-1944 or the Dean of Students at 512-863-1624.
-Talking to any responsible employee (all Resident Assistants, all faculty, and most staff) also initiates the reporting process, as those individuals are required to share your report with the Dean of Students.
+Anyone can report incidents of sexual misconduct to the University by contacting the Title IX Coordinator at 512-863-1111, SUPD at 512-863-1944 or the Dean of Students at 512-863-1624.
+Talking to any responsible employee (all Resident Assistants, all faculty and staff) also initiates the reporting process, as those individuals are required to share your report with the Dean of Students.

 To speak confidentially with someone before deciding whether to initiate the reporting process, you may contact the Health and Counseling Center at 512-863-1252 or the University Chaplain at 512-863-1527.
 After hours, you may contact SUPD at 512-863-1944, say it is a confidential emergency, and ask to speak with a counselor, a nurse, or the chaplain.